unvell/ReoScript/README.md

 - Import and using .Net Types in script
 - Auto CLR Event Binding

-ReoScript is not completely compliant to JavaScript/ECMAScript standard, it has stricter syntax check and own additional syntax, function and object in order to enhance usability of data exchange.
+ReoScript is not completely compliant to JavaScript/ECMAScript standard, it has stricter syntax check and own additional syntax, functions and objects in order to enhance usability of data exchange.

 ReoScript provides a simple script Editor it can be used to write and execute script directly.
 The Editor can also be included in application and provided to end-user.